mitodl/mitxonline/docs/source/configuration/ecommerce.rst

 - American Express: 378282246310005
 - Discover: 6011111111111117

 Supply any expiration date in the future.
-The CVN code should be any three-digit (not AmEx) or 4 digit (AmEx) number.
+The CVN code should be any three-digit (not AmEx) or 4 digit (AmEx) number that is fairly unique (not like 123, 111).
 What card types are allowed and whether or not the CVN code is required depends on the settings in the CyberSource account - currently, the MIT test account does require an expiration date and CVN code and supports the four card types listed above.
 Transactions are logged and can be found in the test EBC.
 You can additionally adjust the settings in the EBC to email the payment data to you while you're testing - but you should ask around before doing this in case someone else is testing eCommerce elsewhere.